A nonabelian Brunn-Minkowski inequality: Introduction

-With the above preparation, we can explain how we prove Brunn--Minkowski for a general helix-free Lie group $G$.
-Using reductions proved in Sections~4, 5, and 6, we can reduce the problem to the case where $G$ is unimodular and connected.
+With the above preparation, we now explain how we prove Brunn--Minkowski for a general helix-free Lie group $G$.
+By Proposition~\ref{prop: Reduceinequalitytoopensubgroups}, we can replace $G$ with its identity component and thus assume $G$ is connected.
+Next, we use Proposition~\ref{prop: reduce to unimodular} to replace $G$ with $\ker(\Delta_G)$ and reduce the problem to the case where $G$ is unimodular.
 Such $G$ can be decomposed into a semi-direct product of a unimodular solvable group $Q$ and a semisimple group $S$ via the Levi decomposition.
 We already know how to handle $S$ from the discussion in Section 6.
-McCrudden's result can then be used to deal with $Q$ and to deduce the desired inequality for $G$.
+McCrudden's theorem can then be used to deal with $Q$ and to deduce the desired inequality for $G$.

 In many of our reductions, we have an exact sequence of groups $1 \to H \to G\to G/H \to 1$ and want to deduce the Brunn--Minkowski for $G$ from the Brunn--Minkowski for $H$ and $G/H$.
 One tricky issue is that this inductive method only gives sharp results if the sum of the noncompact Lie dimensions and helix dimensions of $H$ and $G/H$ is equal to the noncompact Lie dimension of $G$.
-Unfortunately this is not always true (see examples in page 15).
+Unfortunately, this is not always true (see the examples after the proof of Lemma~\ref{lem: IWasawaexact}).
 With this warning in mind, we must ensure the above property is always satisfied in the whole reduction.
 Our discussion in Section 2 guarantees this.

 In the remaining part, we discuss some new challenges in the proof of Theorem~\ref{thm: main} for a helix-free locally compact group $G$.
 The Gleason--Yamabe Theorem tells us that $G$ contains an open subgroup $G'$ that has a Lie quotient $G'/H$ with $H$ compact.
-For the start, we need to handle the nonuniqueness in the choice of $G'$ and $H$ and make sure that every choice gives the same desired result.
-This requires some nontrivial effort and makes heavy use of the Gleason--Yamabe Theorem, and we prove it in Section 2.
+For the start, we need to handle the nonuniqueness in the choice of $G'$ and $H$ in order to show that noncompact Lie dimension and helix dimension are well-defined for locally compact groups.
+This is also done in Section 2, making heavy use of Lie theory and the Gleason--Yamabe Theorem.

-The rest of the proof of Theorem~\ref{thm: main} has two steps.
-In the first step, we reduce the problem to unimodular groups.
-This is done with a similar strategy as used in the proof of the Lie group case with the additional help of a dichotomy result proved in Section 7.
-To motivate the second step, recall that in the Lie group case we first reduce the problem to connected groups.
-In our second step, unlike in the Lie group case, the identity component of our group here may not be open.
-Hence the correct analogue is to reduce the situation to open subgroups with a Lie quotient, which requires some additional results in Section~4.
-The desired result then follows from the Lie group case.